OPLSS/videography/README.md

 then reconnect the mic.
 If the problem lies with the transmitter, *do not* stop the speaker: instead, address the issue after the session.

+### Maintaining session metadata

+The lead should maintain a table of metadata about the sessions, including the following information:

+  * the session's absolute count
+  * a session identifier in "<day>.<session>" format
+  * the speaker's name and affiliation
+  * the session's topic
+  * the session's date, start time, and end time
+  * the card ID on which the session was recorded

 ### Storing the A/V equipment

 We store the the A/V equipment in a secure location when the A/V lead